 – Pour the caramel mixture over the base of your slice and spread out evenly.
 With the remaining oaty mix in your bowl, crumble over the top of the caramel

-– Pop the slice into the oven for 25-30 minutes and wait for the yumminess!
+– Into the oven it goes for 25-30 minutes.
 Now… here is where you need to show some restraint.
-Leave the slice to cool in the tin, cover with cling film and into the fridge it goes overnight.
-It’s much easier to cut the next day and tastes even more delish!
-I promise you, its worth the wee wait!
+Leave the slice to cool in the tin, cover with cling film and pop it in the fridge overnight.
+Sorry babeses but you have to do this!
+It makes it much easier to cut into squares.
+I promise it’s worth the wait!